COMP2221/fp-website/site/content/_index.md

 ## Course organisation

-The revision lecture will take place on Monday, 25/04/22, in D/PH8 (Physics) at 4pm.
+The revision lecture took place on Monday, 25/04/22, in D/PH8 (Physics) at 4pm.

-{{< hint info >}}

-You can attend remotely over [zoom](https://durhamuniversity.zoom.us/j/94501248637?pwd=TmRRME4rbzRON3cyODNwc1BJT2xudz09), and will need to be authenticated with your Durham account.

-Meeting ID: 945 0124 8637
-Passcode: 422599
-{{< /hint >}}

 ### Running code